brunocordioli/login-interface/readme.md

-A login interface, with a login validation, creation of user and a interface of all the users registered.
+This project is a composed of 4 parts: Login interface, User Creation, List of Users, Editing of Users.

+Basically is a dryed code of all the code of any internet website that has any login validation.